deepshikhadk1234/Public-API-Documentation/errors.md

 # Error Listings for APIs

+ This documentation provides detailed information about the possible error responses that you may encounter while interacting with our API.
+Understanding these error responses will help you handle and troubleshoot issues effectively.

+## Error Response Format

+In our API, error responses are returned in JSON format.
+Each error response typically includes the following properties:

+- `message`: A human-readable message providing additional details about the error.
+- `success`: The message showing the success of the request call as **True/False**
+- `status`: The HTTP status code indicating the nature of the error.

 ## Create and Update Demand / Customer
 | ERRORs LISTED | Error Description | Errors in Templates|
 |-------------|--------------|---------|